Kyranbek Makhan

-Kyranbek Makhan (born September 27, 1992) is a Chinese basketball player of Kyrgyz origin who plays in the small forward position for China and the Shandong Hi-Speed Kirin of the Chinese Basketball Association (CBA).
+Kyranbek Makhan (born September 27, 1992) is a Chinese former basketball player of Kyrgyz origin who played in the small forward position for China.
 He is an elite three point shooter and perimeter defender.
 Kyranbek played with the Xinjiang Flying Tigers for 11 years and was an important part of their three consecutive Grand Finals from 2009 to 2011 and their first championship in the 2016–17 season.
 He is widely regarded as one of the most iconic players of the Xinjiang Flying Tigers, along with Shirelijan Muxtar and Xu Guochong.
 He was part of the Chinese squad for the 2019 FIBA Basketball World Cup.

 Career

 Kyranbek was promoted to the first team of Xinjiang Flying Tigers and debuted in Chinese Basketball Association in the 2008–09 season.
 He was an important part of the team's three consecutive trips to the Grand Finals in the 2008-09, 2009–10, and 2010–11 seasons, serving as an elite perimeter defender for the team.
 Through the seasons, he also became an elite three point shooter.

 In the 2016–17 season, Kyranbek started 40 of the 50 regular season games he played, averaging 24.1 minutes, 8.1 points, and 2.6 rebounds per game.
 He played an important role in the first CBA championship for the Xinjiang Flying Tigers franchise.
 Notably, his stats were on par with the regular season MVP Ding Yanyuhang during their direct face-off in the small forward position in the Quarter-Finals.

 After the 2019–20 season, Kyranbek was traded by Xinjiang Flying Tigers for 8 million CNY to Shanghai Sharks and signed a 3+1 regular (type-C) contract with the latter team, with the last year being a team option.
 His salary averages 7.5 million CNY (1.1 million USD) a year, the max value for non-max contracts.

+In 2023, Kyranbek retired from professional basketball.